 Shipment Inbound - No, but a distiller may ship to a customer only if the order was personally placed by the customer at the manufacturer's premises (R.I.
-Gen. Laws §3-4-8(a)).
+Gen. Laws § 3-4-8(a)).

 Shipment Intra-state - No, purchases must take place at the licensed premises (R.I.
-Gen. Laws §3-6-1(b)).
+Gen. Laws § 3-6-1(b)).

 COVID-19 Measures - Distilleries can take online or phone orders (for amounts up to their statutory caps for off premises sales) and the customer can pick up the order at the facility or curbside (following social distancing).
 There is no provision allowing for home delivery.
-Link:
+The Governor extended Executive Order 20-02 (Declaration of Disaster Emergency) through September 4, 2021.

-https://dbr.ri.gov/documents/divisions/commlicensing/liquor/COVID-19Information_LastUpdated%206-22-2020.pdf
+Link: https://governor.ri.gov/executive-orders/executive-order-21-83